Reds vs. Blue Jays Player Props Betting Odds

 |1

-Check out the latest odds and place your bets on any of Chris Bassitt's player props with BetMGM.
+Check out the latest odds and place your bets on any of Hyun-Jin Ryu's player props with BetMGM.

 Vladimir Guerrero Jr. Props